Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 ### strategy

-the website will focus on the following audiences:
+The website will focus on the following audiences:

 ## Roles
 *  current Akta customers